 Thanks for stopping by

 Hi, I’m Eoghan.
-I do Amatsu, origami cranes, woodworking, woodturning, motorbiking, archery, MS awareness and when I’m not doing those things I’m trying to save the world.
-Ask me about solar panels, global resource management, nuclear fusion, superconductors, star trek, board games or anything else that might spring to mind
+I do Amatsu, origami cranes, woodworking, woodturning, motorbiking, archery, MS awareness and when I’m not doing those things, I’m trying to save the world.
+Ask me about solar panels, global resource management, nuclear fusion, superconductors, Star Trek, board games or anything else that might spring to mind

 Who did I train with?

 Actually, if I remember it now, the only guy who actually passed the course was a former UK Commando Paratrooper who was on a keto diet (not sure if that helped).
-Dennis is a great practitioner but if you asked him to spell pedagogy, I reckon he’d struggle.
+Dennis is a great practitioner, but if you asked him to spell pedagogy, I reckon he’d struggle.
 Poor fella dropped a sheet of timber on his toes a few years ago.
-Last I heard he wasn’t doing well.
+Last I heard, he wasn’t doing well.
 I’m certainly glad he brought Amatsu back from Japan, but I’m not a fan of the politics.
 I prefer the way Billy does things.
 No drama.
 Just helping people.
-That’s what I like to do
+That’s what I like to do.

-How did I first get started with Amatsu
+How did I first get started with Amatsu?

 My Dad first got me exposed to Amatsu because he was working with Helen Clarke, who learned Amatsu from Billy Doolin, who learned Amatsu from Hatsumi himself.
-Masaaki Hatsumi is the current Grandmaster of Ninjitsu, though he’s pushing into his 90s these days so he’s quite old, and I don’t think he’s nominated a successor yet.
+Masaaki Hatsumi is the current Grandmaster of Ninjitsu, though he’s pushing into his 90s these days, so he’s quite old, and I don’t think he’s nominated a successor yet.
 He learned it himself from Takamatsu.
 There’s a good translation of the scrolls by Peter King if you go fishing for it.
 Pretty good book too.

 Everyone who does Amatsu has a different style.
 Mine is largely right brain intuitive tension pattern style.
 Other practictioners use a lot of muscle testing.
 I prefer to just mend people in a procedural manner, improving movement functionality and flexibility as I go.
 Usually I can feel a problem based on the proximity of the pain signal to the joint.